 What we like: Warm and comfortable.

-For a step up in warmth from the Patagonia Down Sweater or Ultralight, the Fitz Roy is built for tougher winter conditions.
-You get approximately 4 ounces of 800-fill down with a DWR finish and a high-sheen fabric on the shoulders for added moisture protection.
+For a step up in warmth from the Patagonia Down Sweater or Ultralight, the Fitz Roy Parka is built for cold winter conditions.
+You get approximately 6.4 ounces (183 grams) of 800-fill down and a high-sheen fabric on the shoulders for added moisture protection.
 The large baffles and build look similar to the Down Sweater, and the 20D shell fabric is roughly the same strength.
 The Fitz Roy, however, is built for the winter months while the Down Sweater and Ultralight models are more for shoulder seasons and layering.
-It’s worth noting that 4 ounces of down fill still lags behind other midweight jackets like the Rab Neutrino Endurance (7.9 ounces) and Montbell Mirage Parka (5.3 ounces).
+It’s worth noting that 6.4 ounces of down fill lags behind both the less expensive Rab Neutrino Endurance above (7.9 ounces of 800-fill down) and Mountain Equipment Lightline below (10.4 oz. of 675-fill down), which hurts the Fitz Roy in our rankings.

 In many ways, the Fitz Roy is a hybrid casual/performance piece.
-It has some advanced features like gusseted underarms for improved range of motion, as well as elasticized cuffs that do a good job staying out of your way during physical activity.
+It has some advanced features like gusseted underarms for range of motion, a two-way main zipper for belaying, and elasticized cuffs that do a good job staying out of your way during physical activity.
 But the jacket still looks the part for city wear in the frigid months, making it a nice option for just about any type of winter use.
-For even more warmth, try the hooded Fitz Roy Down Parka.
-And we are still hoping Patagonia brings back the Encapsil Belay Parka some day….
+Patagonia also offers a standard Fitz Roy jacket, but we recommend steering clear as it only has 4 ounces of down fill and isn’t significantly warmer than the Down Sweater.

 Weight: 12.8 oz.